 Looking for a great learning connection to literature for making leprechaun traps and other St. Patrick’s Day activities?
 You must check out this use to use Leprechaun on the Loose reading expansion pack.
+Check out some small group ideas, literacy connections, math integration, and even printables.

 If you can’t find this book, you can watch it here on YouTube.